emdnaia/OpenOCD/README.md

 ```

 #### Option 2: DOT via Quad9
-- We use Unbound for DOH and skip dnscrypt, the config is at ` /var/unbound/etc/unbound.conf `
+- We use Unbound for DoT and can skip dnscrypt, the config is at ` /var/unbound/etc/unbound.conf `
 ```
 # example config from: https://nurdletech.com/linux-notes/dns/unbound.html
 server: